DanielJimenezC/TF_ProgramacionConcurrente/README.md

     ./CovidAppApi

-If everything is alright, the message "Server is up and running..." will be displayed.
+If everything is alright, the message "Server is up and running..." will be displayed at localhost/5000.

 Api is running on localhost:5000

 ### API Routes

 #### Users
-GET
+GET (Get all users)

     /api/users